-The most frequent attack that we see today is attack on RDP/SSH management port (the brute force attack), and Microsoft provides you with capability that you don’t need to have these ports open even for legitimate administrative purposes, you don’t need to have these ports open, with Azure Security Center you can only make these ports available for administration purposes for your virtual machines only when they are required.
+The most frequent attack that we see today is an attack on RDP/SSH management port (the brute force attack), and Microsoft provides you with the capability that you don’t need to have these ports open even for legitimate administrative purposes, you don’t need to have these ports open, with Azure Security Center you can only make these ports available for administration purposes for your virtual machines only when they are required.

 A while ago, I blogged about how to automate Just In Time VM Access request with PowerShell.
 Just-in-Time VM Access is one of many features that is included in Azure Security Center which is something you should consider for your virtual machines which are publicly facing.
 You can specify rules for how users can connect to virtual machines.
 When needed, access can be requested from Azure Security Center or via PowerShell.
 As long as the request complies with the rules, access is automatically granted for the requested time only.

-Last week, Microsoft announced that Just-in-time VM access can now be used with Azure Firewall as well, despite the recent public preview announcement of the new Azure Bastion which is feature incomplete at this time, Azure Bastion does not replace the need of Just-In-Time (JIT) VM access.
+Last week, Microsoft announced that Just-in-time VM access can now be used with Azure Firewall as well, despite the recent public preview announcement of the new Azure Bastion which is feature incomplete at this time, Azure Bastion does not replace the need for Just-In-Time (JIT) VM Access.

 Just-In-Time access for Azure Firewall